Calculate#

 • hamiltonians (np.ndarray) – A single Hamiltonian matrix or an array of Hamiltonian matrices.

 • num_diagonals (int | None, optional) – The number of local swaps above and below to consider when smoothing eigenfunctions.
-Changing this to a number can speed up smoothing calculations for large numbers of eigenstates.
 If None, compare all eigenstates to all other eigenstates when smoothing (safest).

 Returns: